Dilapidated house

 Why do you need a building survey?

 We would advise any prospective tenant to commission a survey and report before signing a property lease.
-You may need a traditional building survey but often a Schedule of Condition should be appended to a lease and this gives tenants insight into any potential dilapidations liability that might exist.
+You may need a traditional building survey report but often a Schedule of Condition should be appended to a lease and this gives tenants insight into any potential dilapidations liability that might exist.

 Organising these before signing a lease could save you thousands in future costs.
 It will highlight to tenants what repairs they might face and should significantly reduce the risk of tension should a landlord request payment for work at the end of the lease that isn’t deemed as acceptable in a Schedule of Dilapidations.